HussanKhan/Manual-JSON-Database-in-Python/README.md

 Currently the program functions as it’s supposed to, so it is completed.
 I may edit it in the future if I find any errors.

-<b>Code Style</b>

-The style of my code may seem pretty basic, but this is the third program I have ever made, so I think it’s acceptable.
-If you think there is a more efficient way to do something, please let me know.

 <b>Installation</b>

 The program stores the JSON database in whatever dictionary the program is run.
 The program also loads JSON databases that are in proper  format, if it is in the same dictionary as the running program.